South China Sea Islands: Flora

 Many of the smaller islands are devoid of vegetation.
-Larger islands support terrestrial plant communities which include coral island evergreen forest, scrub forest, and coastal scrub and grasses.
+Larger islands support terrestrial plant communities which include coral island evergreen forest, scrub forest and coastal scrub and grasses.

 There are 340 species of land plants and fungi recorded in the Paracel Islands, composed of 224 genera in 89 plant families.
 These include 312 species of flowering plants (angiosperms) and five species of pteridophytes (ferns and fern allies), along with 22 species of macrofungi (larger fungi) and one lichen species.
 The flora of the Paracel Islands is similar to that of Hainan Island to the north.

 Humans have introduced other plants to the islands.
-The Chinese and the Vietnamese introduced 47 more species, including peanut, sweet potato, and various vegetables.
+The Chinese and Vietnamese introduced 47 more species, including peanut, sweet potato and various vegetables.

 Fauna

 There are no known native terrestrial animals on the islands.

-The islands are feeding and nesting sites for large numbers of seabirds, including the streaked shearwater (Calonectris leucomelas), brown booby (Sula leucogaster), red-footed booby (S. sula), great crested tern (Sterna bergii), and white tern (Gygis alba).
-Seabird faeces can accumulate 10 mm to 1 m annually, and over time create thick deposits of guano.
+The islands are feeding and nesting sites for large numbers of seabirds, including the streaked shearwater (Calonectris leucomelas), brown booby (Sula leucogaster), red-footed booby (S. sula), great crested tern (Sterna bergii) and white tern (Gygis alba).
+Seabird faeces can accumulate 10 mm to 1 m annually.
+Over time, they create thick deposits of guano.

 Green sea turtles (Chelonia mydas) and hawksbill sea turtles (Eretmochelys imbricata) inhabit waters around the islands and nest on the islands' beaches.